lorenzodallamico/G-DynaDist/README.md

 We created a new version of the code contained in this repository.
-While the core functions are unchanged, we modified the front-end experience to make it the distance calculation more easily accessible.
+While the core functions are unchanged, we modified the front-end experience to make the distance calculation more easily accessible.
 The new version of the codes can be directly installed with the pip command: